SimulationEverywhere/Cadmium-Simulation-Environment/README.md

 The manual includes:
 - Installation instructions
 - Example of a DEVS model implemented in Cadmium
-- Service provided by Cadmium
+- Services provided by Cadmium